 - Color Time.
 Here is a super time to put together a coloring and activity book along with crayons for your kids for them to stay a little busy on the road trip.
 If you are flying, ask the flight attendant for the airline’s kid coloring book because most have them if you ask.
 Have your kids create a picture about their vacation.
 Here is a free printable travel journal for kids.

 - Videos Galore.
+With so many technological advancements available in today’s auto industry, you might find that popping in one of your child’s favorite dvd’s, or jamming out to some of their favorite tunes, will be all that is needed to keep the peace and your sanity down the long stretch of highway towards your next vacation destination.
 Most vehicles come equipped with a DVD player and this feature can be a life saver on any trip, let alone while you are running errands on a typical day around town.
 Let your toddler pick several of his or her favorites too.
 For an airplane trip, use your laptop as a mini movie theater and get a child friendly set of earphones and see how many hours you can have your little one entertained.
 Download free movies from Amazon.

 - Trains and Buses.
 This is a great time to try to take the train or bus if possible for your fun, family vacation.
 Not only will you be able to enjoy a more relaxing trip, but your young ones will be able to be more entertained by the sights and sounds of the train too.
 Think of all the special time that everyone can have as you speed along the highway on the bus or speed along the countryside on a train.

 - Most importantly, Have Fun!
 Take tons of pictures and create a family photo album or a video of all of your adventures.
 Toddlers will always be a handful on any trip, but just try a few of these tips and you never know, things could be just a little bit easier this time around.